Michigan Northern Lights Viewing: When and Where to See the Northern Lights in Michigan

 Thanks to miles of quiet, undeveloped Great Lakes shoreline and endless acres of pine and hardwood forests, Michigan is one of the best spots in the northern hemisphere to catch a glimpse of the Aurora Borealis, also known as the Northern Lights.

 Michigan is home to six state-designated dark sky preserves (including one internationally-designated preserve) and many other places that give you the opportunity to see the Northern Lights clearly and free of artificial light.
+From the south shore of Lake Superior and Drummond Island in Michigan’s Upper Peninsula to Michigan’s Thumb region, there are amazing places to enjoy the Aurora Borealis all over Michigan.

-About the Northern Lights in Michigan
+About the Michigan Northern Lights

 Maybe you’ve always associated the northern and southern lights with Norway or Canada, but you can watch the glorious displays right here in Michigan.